bisratberhanu/computing_methods-/README.md

 }
 ```
+This C++ code is implementing the Secant Method, which is a root-finding algorithm that uses a succession of roots of secant lines to better approximate a root of a function f.
+Here's a step-by-step breakdown:

 The main function starts by printing a title, then prompts the user to input a tolerable error, maximum number of iterations, and two initial guesses.

 These inputs are then passed to the secant function.